 • Entertainment Industry Terminology

 • PDF Users Guides

-The 2012 Chicago Actors Resource Guide eBook is available here.
+All 2015 Actors Resource Guide eBooks are available here.

 See the post titled Headshot and Resume Information regarding how to submit for acting roles.